 Elaina Collie-Duguid manages the CGEBM.

-Dr. Collie-Duguid established the Aberdeen microarray facility and has been running genomics core facilities since 2001, delivering a successful service to researchers.
+Dr. Collie-Duguid led the establishment of the CGEBM in 2014 and has been running genomics core srvices since 2001, delivering a successful service to researchers.

 Further, Dr. Collie-Duguid has research interests in the molecular and cellular mechanisms controlling tumorigenesis, survival of cancer patients and chemoresistance in solid tumours, with a particular focus on breast cancer.
 Biomarker discovery for prediction of clinical outcomes, including response to therapy; and novel drug target identification and drug development are key elements of her translational research programme.